 An aeronautical engineer by training, Schirra earned his Bachelor of Science degree from the the U.S. Naval Academy in 1945.
 He was supposed to join a World War II mission aboard the armored battle cruiser Alaska, but the war ended by the time the boat got to Japan, according to a NASA biographyof Schirra.

 Schirra did see combat action in the Korean War from 1950 to 1953, during which he flew 90 combat missions.
 He subsequently became a test pilot at the Naval Ordnance Training Station in California and also attended the Naval Air Test Center at Patuxent River, Maryland, among other duties.

 During the selection process for NASA's astronaut program, doctors found an abnormal growth in Schirra's larynx and immediately opted to remove it.
 According to NASA's biography of Schirra, doctors decided to give the prospective astronaut what should have been a two- to three-month treatment in just two or three days to speed up the process.
 This was Schirra's first indication that NASA wanted him to be one of the agency's first seven astronauts.

 Sigma 7's 'micromouse farts'

-"I fired my thrusters sparingly, in small bursts that I like to call micromouse farts," he wrote.
+"I fired my thrusters sparingly, in small bursts that I like to call micromouse farts," Schirra wrote in his autobiography.
 "At the end of my flight I had over half my fuel left and had to dump it."

 'I had my butt working for me'

-Mission controllers complained of a snippy crew, who also nixed a planned television broadcast.
+Mission controllers complained of snippy Apollo 7 crewmembers who also nixed a planned television broadcast.
 The last straw came when the astronauts refused to wear their suit helmets during re-entry over concerns that the change of altitude could hurt their eardrums.

 After leaving NASA, Schirra undertook numerous business ventures in banking, aviation, oil, advertising and other industries.
 Schirra died in May 2007 of a heart attack.